keithAND2020/SDT-Net/Space Debris Simulation/README.md

 ## Important Notes

-1. **Coordinate Range**: Initial debris coordinates should be within 300-2800 range to avoid boundary effects
+1. **Coordinate Range**: Initial debris coordinates should be within 300-2800 range to avoid boundary effects.
+This range depends on the input image size (default: 3072x3072 pixels)
-2. **Image Size**: Output image size is 3072x3072 pixels
+2. **Image Size**: Output image size is 3072x3072 pixels (resized from input FITS file)
 3. **File Format**: Input supports FITS format, output is PNG format
 4. **Memory Usage**: Pay attention to memory usage when generating large numbers of images
 5. **Randomness**: Unspecified parameters will use random values